riturajDas/socialCops/README.md

 # socialCops
 Initial front-end task for SocialCops'16

+>_Sachin Tendulkar is a former Indian cricketer, widely regarded to be the greatest cricketer of all time_
+> -Wikipedia

 ### Resources used in this project :
 1. HTML & CSS
     1. Bootstrap